VISmodding/VIS-DMG-2.0/README.md

 ![image](images/01_PB_popul.png)

-**IMPORTANT FIX** Solder a 390nF capacitor in parallel R70 as shown in the following image.
+**IMPORTANT FIX** Solder a 200 pF capacitor in parallel R70 as shown in the following image.
 This capacitor improves the loop stability of the boost U3 and practically you will have extremely low noise.
-I ensure you that you never heard a so silent Gameboy.
+I ensure you that you never heard a so silent Gameboy (if you don't have a 200pF capacitors solder two 100pF in parallel on R70).

 ![image](images/feeedforward_cap.png)